-- Fully Supporting requires all data categories to indicate the waterbody is unimpaired or least impaired, or no more than one data category (i.e. physical/habitat biology or chemistry/toxicity) indicate moderate impairment; OR no more than one biological assemblage indicates moderate impairment (the biological community that indicates impairment must be at least 50% of reference condition). - Partially Supporting requires two or more data categories indicating moderate impairment or one data category indicating severe impairment (i.e. physical/habitat biology or chemistry/toxicity) with the remaining data categories indicating that the waterbody is unimpaired or least impaired; OR two biological assemblages indicating moderate impairment; or one biological assemblage indicating less than 50% of reference condition.
+- Fully Supporting requires all data categories to indicate the waterbody is unimpaired or least impaired, or no more than one data category (i.e. physical/habitat biology or chemistry/toxicity) indicate moderate impairment; OR no more than one biological assemblage indicates moderate impairment (the biological community that indicates impairment must be at least 50% of reference condition). - Partially Supporting requires two or more data categories indicating moderate impairment or one data category indicating severe impairment (i.e. physical/habitat biology or chemistry/toxicity) with the remaining data categories indicating that the waterbody is unimpaired or least impaired; OR two biological assemblages indicating moderate impairment; or one biological assemblage indicating less than 50% of reference condition. - Not Supporting requires one or more data categories indicating moderate impairment in combination with a separate category indicating severe impairment; OR two biological assemblages indicating less than 50% of reference condition.

-• Not Supporting requires one or more data categories indicating moderate impairment in combination with a separate category indicating severe impairment; OR two biological assemblages indicating less than 50% of reference condition.
+The "independent-evidence test" is a decision process DEQ uses to make aquatic life use-support determinations if only one or two of the data categories are used (physical/habitat biology or chemical/toxicity); or if all three categories are used but only one biological assemblage (e.g. fish) was assessed or the biological data category's score was < 3.

-The "independent-evidence test" is a decision process in which any sufficient and credible data that indicate that a waterbody is impaired would result in DEQ placing the waterbody on the 303(d) List.
-DEQ uses the independent evidence test to make aquatic life use-support determinations, if only one or two of the data categories are used (physical/habitat biology or chemical/toxicity); or if all three categories are used but only one biological assemblage (e.g. fish) was assessed or the biological data category's score was < 3.
-The independent-evidence test is used when a full suite of data is not available but the information that is available is adequate to provide a basis for making an aquatic life use-support determination.
-For example data indicating that a stream segment experiences frequent dewatering could be an adequate basis for determining that the aquatic life/fisheries beneficial use is impaired.
+The independent-evidence test is used when a full suite of data is not available but what is available provides a basis for making an aquatic life use-support determination.
+For example data indicating that a stream segment experiences frequent dewatering may be an adequate basis for determining that the aquatic life/fisheries beneficial use is impaired.
 The factors listed in Tables 9 and 10 are directly applied to interpret the use support of each beneficial use.
 If all available data indicate that a waterbody is "unimpaired/least impaired" then the beneficial use-support determination would be fully supporting.
-Any data indicating that a beneficial use is "moderately impaired" would result in the waterbody being listed as partially supporting.
-Any data indicating that a beneficial use is "severely impaired" would result in the waterbody being listed as not supporting the beneficial use being evaluated.
+Data indicating that a beneficial use is "moderately impaired" would result in the waterbody being listed as partially supporting, while data indicating that a beneficial use is "severely impaired" would result in the waterbody being listed as not supporting the beneficial use being evaluated.